evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV_GEN1/_index.md

 ---
 title: Mercedes-Maybach EQS 680 SUV
-linktitle: "EQS 680 SUV"
+linktitle: "EQS 680 SUV GEN1"
-description: "Mercedes-Maybach EQS 680 SUV is an all-electric luxury SUV with a WLTP range of up to 612 km (380 miles).
+description: "Mercedes-Maybach EQS 680 SUV is an all-electric luxury SUV with a WLTP range of up to 600 km (373 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true